 The most frequently occurring winds in the Adriatic are well known to mariners.
 They include the Bura (cyclonic and

-anti—cyclonic), the Jugo south wind (cyclonic and anti—cyclonic), the Lebic, the maestml, the Levan, Pulentada, Ttramantana and Burin.
+anticyclonic), the Jugo south wind (cyclonic and anticyclonic), the Lebic, the maestral, the Levan, Pulentada, Tramontana and Burin.

-Nowadays sailors use weather forecast applications which can be on most smart devices.
+Nowadays sailors use weather forecast applications that can be downloaded on most smart devices.